sprenger120/3dPrinterHalfVoltageMosfetBoard/README.md

 ### Making one

 This project is mostly built from stuff I had laying around so make changes according to what you had laying around. *Capacitors with a higher voltage but the same farads rating are always compatible!*

+You can find the PCB's gerber files in fab/.

 - 1x 10uF 36V MLCC , 0805 (imperial)
 - 3x 2.2uF 16V MLCC, 0603 (imperial)